Beach House: Genres and structures

 Beach House is often labeled as a dream pop band, though the band have usually dismissed being labeled as such, stating that they "feel very much that [they] don't have to be put into a category."
 The group's success in the late 2000s solidified the popularity of the dream pop subgenre with millennial listeners.
 They have also been described as indie rock and shoegaze.
+Guitarist Alex Scally plays a Fender Stratocaster guitar, with a Boss RV-5 Digital Reverb pedal.
 Legrand's vocals within the duo's self-titled album had been compared to those of Nico and Hope Sandoval.
 That album, along with Devotion and Teen Dream, have also been described as indie pop and lo-fi, the latter album incorporating live drums.
 Bloom also sees a high usage in live drums and has a darker sound than Teen Dream, as well as a lean-away from their lo-fi style into "high-grade pop".
 The band also wanted the album to have a "similar vision" to albums such as The Beach Boys' Pet Sounds (1966), The Cure's Disintegration (1989) and Depeche Mode's Violator (1990).

 The band also degraded their live drums usage within their fifth and sixth studio albums, Depression Cherry and Thank Your Lucky Stars, both released in 2015, returning to a simpler style of dream pop and relying more on programmed drum rhythms, while also adding shoegaze influences onto a few tracks, including "Sparks" and "One Thing" on their respective albums.
 They later began increasingly incorporating electronic textures on their songs.
 The material within their seventh studio album 7 (2018) being described by music publications as dream pop, with shoegaze and psychedelic pop influences.
 Their eighth studio album and first double-album release Once Twice Melody was described by critics to feature other genre influences such as neo-psychedelia and chamber pop, with its separate tracks found within its four chapters being described in other genres such as shoegaze and synth-pop.
 The album was solely produced by the band, a first for them, and features live string arrangements, which were handled by David Campbell.
 Throughout the album, there are also tracks that omit live drums, electronic songs without guitar, and "wandering and repetitive melodies", as described by the band.